 - (a) Executive Summary

 - Summarization of scenario results

 - Highlight the most significant capital adequacy risks

-- (b) The Actuary's Opinion Statement
+- (b) The Actuaryøs Opinion Statement

 - (c) Introduction to Dynamic Solvency Testing Report

 - Purpose of the report

 - Scope, process, limitations and reliance

-- Methodology projection software used, description of projection model used
+- Methodology ó projection software used, description of projection model used

-- Revaluation of the Assets / Policy Liabilities in case of any limitation on assets / policy liabilities modeling, description of any approximation being adopted, with the approach / rationale and reasonableness.
+- Revaluation of the Assets / Policy Liabilities ó in case of any limitation on assets / policy liabilities modeling, description of any approximation being adopted, with the approach / rationale and reasonableness.

 - (d) Capital Adequacy Measurement

 - Description and current position

 - (e) Base Scenario

 - Description of scenario, assumptions, results

-- Discuss consistency of the capital position with the situation projected in the previous year's base scenario.
+- Discuss consistency of the capital position with the situation projected in the previous yeargs base scenario.

 - (f) Six Prescribed Scenarios

 - Description of scenarios, assumptions, results

 - Disclosure as to whether any adjustments have been applied to resilience reserves or GN7 reserves under the investment scenarios of this AGN

-- (g) Three Plausible Adverse Scenarios
+- (g) Three Compound Adverse Scenarios

-- Description of the three scenarios, assumptions, results
+- Description of scenarios, assumptions, results

 - Disclosure as to whether any adjustments have been applied to resilience reserves or GN7 reserves under the investment scenarios of this AGN

+- (h) Two Additional Plausible Adverse Scenarios

+- Description of scenarios, assumptions, results

+- Disclosure as to whether any adjustments have been applied to resilience reserves or GN7 reserves under the investment scenarios of this AGN

-- (h) Analysis of Risks by Line of Business
+- (i) Analysis of Risks by Line of Business

 - Discussion of risks and scenario results

-- (i) Conclusions and Recommendations
+- (j) Conclusions and Recommendations

 - Summary of results

-- Actuary's assessment and recommendations, including the ability of the Insurer to meet the satisfactory financial condition
+- Actuary assessment and recommendations, including the ability of the Insurer to meet the satisfactory financial condition

 - Risks that threaten the financial strength of the Insurer

-- (j) Appendices
+- (k) Appendices

 - Capital enhancement activities

 - Key assumptions, reference should be made to experience reports or investigations produced and utilized in preparing projections.
-These normally include: economic assumptions; mortality / morbidity; lapse rates; expenses; reinsurance; other material assumption(s), if any.

-- Other considerations (e.g. rating agencies, taxation, valuation/accounting issues)
+These normally include: economic assumptions; mortality / morbidity; lapse rates; expenses; reinsurance; other material assumption(s), if any. - Other considerations (e.g. rating agencies, taxation, valuation/accounting issues)